ATGrypto/Computing-work/random things/apples.md

 After Jaysee sent the photo, a mysterious portal opened, and PewDiePie appeared. seeing that Scott was lying on the floor, PewDiePie approved him of supporting Floor Gang, and he revived Scott.
 However, Weiyi was banned from r/PewdiepieSubmissions for 90 days. <br>

 screaming in shock, Weiyi ran back to his secret lab.
-Thankfully, Jaysee and Scott were free from Weiyi, and they were safe. <br>
+Thankfully, Jaysee and Scott were free from Weiyi, and they were safe.
+For now... <br>

 To be continued…